 ALTERNATE SERVING SUGGESTIONS

 For everyday occasions, it is completely acceptable and delightful to serve your cake simply with a layer of jam in the middle.
 This is such a delicious cake it really doesn’t need a layer of icing all over it.
-Slices of this jam filled cake with a simple light dusting of sugar go perfectly with a cold glass of milk or a nice hot cup of tea.
+Slices of this jam-filled cake with a simple light dusting of sugar go perfectly with a cold glass of milk or a nice hot cup of tea.
 You can also check out my Strawberry Bread Recipe for more flavorful dessert ideas!

 During fresh berry season and on special occasions where you think that the whole cake will be eaten in one go, it is quite lovely to fill it with a layer of whipped cream and some fresh berries.
 That always goes down a real treat!